Harmonics

 Harmonic Charts: What They Are & How to Read Them

 Take every planet's ecliptic longitude, multiply by a number, and plot the result modulo 360°.
 That's the entire method.
-The 4th harmonic shows all squares and oppositions as conjunctions.
-The 5th reveals quintile patterns invisible in the natal chart.
-John Addey built the system by arguing that astrology is fundamentally about wave patterns, and harmonic analysis is how you decompose those waves.
+The 4th harmonic shows squares and oppositions as conjunctions.
+The 5th makes quintile-family contacts easier to inspect.
+John Addey proposed a wave-based model for astrology, and harmonic charts are the practical chart technique that grew from that model.

 Quick Facts